cnnrznn/cnnrznn.github.io/_drafts/2019-10-15-ds-debugger-for-the-masses.md

 [The DSDRIVER source code](https://github.com/cnnrznn/dsdriver)

 ## The inspiration
+The convention in papers from the 80's that give distributed system protocols is to abstract the network as a buffer of messages with the semantics that a `send()` call only need be made once and a `recv()` call will eventually deliver the message with some finite delay.

 - Abstracting unreliable network
   - assume a send will eventually be received
 - Fault tolerance testing